 Industry Instead of Tech: Sector Shift Brings New Dynamics

-A striking trend: The focus in MA activity is shifting.
+A striking trend: The focus in M&A activity is shifting.
 The tech industry (TMT), long the dominant growth driver, slipped to second place in 2024.

 The top spot is now occupied by the industrial and chemical sector, including automotive suppliers, an area that is currently in a state of flux.
 The consumer goods sector also remains relevant, while transactions in the defense sector are only expected in the medium term after the start of new European consolidation efforts.